 Note- this article has now been adapted, improved tenfold, and turned into a book!
-Info can be found on the page for the (successfully funded) Kickstarter campaign, but copies can now be obtained by simply sending me a Facebook message!
-Chris
+Information about it can be found here, and copies can be purchased by messaging me on Facebook or by emailing “chris [at] autisticnotweird [dot] com”.
+[All links open in new windows.]
+Ships internationally!

 Here’s an article to cheer you up!